biolancer/icgc-argo-mutationalsignatures/README.md

 ## Frequently Asked Questions and known "bugs":

-- The Error Thresholding Module breaks die to the error `Error: dims [product 31] do not match the length of object [96]`:
+- The Error Thresholding Module breaks due to the error `Error: dims [product 31] do not match the length of object [96]`:
   A border case for the mutational signature assignment pipeline is providing a single sample for analysis.
 As the error thresholding module expects a matrix as input for calculating error statistics, a single sample would will be parsed as a vector and thus break the analysis.
 Please provide more than a single sample to the pipeline to circumvent this error.

 - The Error Thresholding Module breaks due to a `lexical error` in the `read_json` step: